 Like you, as someone almost certainly older, having been a student and an educator for over forty years, I share your shock and amazement.
 For me, it is mixed with great disappointment.

 Education is one of the most wonderful things a community can give to its people.
 It connects each of us with the learning of generations; it opens your individual pathway to the future.
 It is a gift.
 Educators have a sacred responsibility, to honour the value of knowledge, respect their responsibility for creating a pathway in learning and life, and ensure they give every student the best chance possible to learn and apply learning to life.

 That is why Australian governments have always funded university education.
 I want to say to you that most of the people who I have known in the vocational education sector in over the 40 years in which I have been a part of it, see what they are doing as very important and they feel a deep responsibility for every student they work with.

 Don't lose faith in education and don't lose faith in the private and public education system.
 Pick your training group carefully and then commit to your own process.
 There are very few people who regret study and training.
 If you take a little care, you will not either.

 It would be sad for this country, if any one of you walked away because you had lost faith in a system which will almost certainly open a wonderful doorway to the future.

 I refer you to some criteria you should check before you make your choice.

 Use your judgement, trust your own aspirations and do not be deterred from your chosen study programs.

-CEO - BCA National Training Group
+Chairman - BCA National Training Group